joaniefromtheblock/besu-docs/docs/public-networks/how-to/bonsai-limit-trie-logs.md

 # Limit Trie Logs for Bonsai

-The early access feature `--Xbonsai-limit-trie-logs-enabled` minimizes the database size of Besu if you are using `data-storage-format=BONSAI`.
+The feature `--Xbonsai-limit-trie-logs-enabled` minimizes the database size of Besu if you are using `data-storage-format=BONSAI`.
 When enabled, this feature can reduce database growth by more than 3 GB each week on mainnet.

-## Step by Step Guide
+## Run

 :::caution

 The commands in this guide are an example.
-Before executing the commands on your node, ensure you tailor it to your own node configuration.
+Before executing the commands on your node, ensure you modify it for your own node configuration.

 :::

-1. Update Besu config to add --Xbonsai-limit-trie-logs-enabled but don’t restart yet
+1. Update Besu config to add `--Xbonsai-limit-trie-logs-enabled`.
 1. Stop Besu
 1. (optional) Run:
 `sudo /usr/local/bin/besu/bin/besu --data-storage-format=BONSAI --data-path=/var/lib/besu --sync-mode=X_SNAP storage x-trie-log prune`
-1. Start Besu (remembering to run sudo systemctl daemon-reload if you use a systemd service file as per CoinCashew and Somer)
+1. Start Besu and run `sudo systemctl daemon-reload` if you use a systemd service file, such as CoinCashew and Somer
 1. Look out for `Limit trie logs enabled: retention: 512; prune window: 30000` in your Besu config printout during startup
 1. Enjoy more free space

-## How?
-If you want to use this feature before it is enabled by default, simply add this option to your Besu command: `--Xbonsai-limit-trie-logs-enabled`
+To use this feature before it is enabled by default, add the `--Xbonsai-limit-trie-logs-enabled` option to your Besu command.
-When you restart Besu it will begin pruning, block by block after an initial reduction in the database during each startup.
+When you restart Besu it will begin pruning resulting in an initial reduction in the database at start up.

 If you have a long-running node, this will not immediately clear your backlog of trie logs in the same way that resyncing does.
-Instead of resyncing, in order to do this we’re providing a “run once” **offline** command to immediately **prune all your old trie logs in a few minutes or less**.
+Instead of resyncing, use the “run once” **offline** command to immediately **prune all your old trie logs in a few minutes or less**.
 Note, this requires Besu to be shutdown before running, but downtime will be minimal.
 You will **not** need to run this command a second time if you keep `--Xbonsai-limit-trie-logs-enabled`.

 For minimal downtime, we recommend running this command **before** restarting Besu with `--Xbonsai-limit-trie-logs-enabled` (easiest to do it all at the same time).

-If you followed Somer Esat’s (https://someresat.medium.com/guide-to-staking-on-ethereum-ubuntu-teku-f09ecd9ef2ee ) or CoinCashew’s guide (https://www.coincashew.com/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/part-i-installation/step-3-installing-execution-client/besu) then you likely have these options set in your `besu.service` or `execution.service` systemd file:
+You will likely have these options set in your `besu.service` or `execution.service` systemd file:

 ```
 ...